sdrafahl/HashSet/Readme.md

 After cloning the repository run the MakeFile and it should generate an executable to demonstrait the hashset.
 If you use the hashset please give me credit.

+Note: for macs you may need to remove the -Static keyword for it to compile.

 ### Prerequisites

 GCC